Bloomsburg High School ChorusSign up Chorus Remind: Text @20choru to 81010

 BHS Chorus member must be in 10th through 12th grade.
 Two women per part are allowed from each school and four men per part allowed to audition from each school.
 Students interested in auditioning for District Chorus MUST audition for County Chorus.
 (This expectation is suspended for 2020 only!)
 The representatives for the women’s parts are chosen through those auditions.
 Prepare Achieved from beginning to end.
 You will sing 45-60 seconds of this choral piece unaccompanied as a solo.
 The audition selection will be given to you the evening of auditions outside of the audition room.
 ALL auditions MUST be LIVE and in person.
 No taped auditions will be permitted.
 You are evaluated in the categories of Pitch Accuracy, Intonation, Rhythm Accuracy, Tone Quality, Musicianship and Diction on a scale of 1-10 where 10 is the best.
 The top 10-12 students will be selected to participate in the festival.
 Do not audition if you cannot participate in the entire festival.
 You cannot leave the festival for ANY REASON.
 If a student auditions successfully for the festival but is not prepared for the festival (does not know their music two weeks prior to the festival), I reserve the right to remove them from the festival.

 Once you are selected for District Chorus – you will need to prepare 8-10 pieces.
 From that folder of new music, you will be required to present a 60-90 second audition rom two contrasting pieces in the folder to audition for Region Chorus.
 The same format is used for the students to advance to State Chorus.

-Audition Dates for - Saturday, November 17 (must be confirmed) from 8am - 6pm
+Audition Dates for two or three plays - Saturday, November 16 (must be confirmed) from 8am - 6pm